Invoice Factoring vs Bank Loans

 Invoice factoring can be an excellent financing solution for certain types of businesses, especially startups and small businesses, staffing companies, and various industrial companies (though businesses of all sorts can benefit from factoring).
 You may want to explore factoring as a funding option if:

 If you meet the requirements for a traditional bank loan, this may be your best option.
-However, for many businesses out there who have poor credit, limited operating history, or limited assets to borrow against, those loans and lines of credit may not be an option.
+However, for many businesses who have poor credit, limited operating history, or limited assets to borrow against, those loans and lines of credit may simply not be an option.

 For those businesses, we recommend learning more about invoice factoring and finding out how it might be a more efficient, affordable and reliable alternative form of cash flow financing.